Overview of the Examples

 Division of Attention While Conducting Before Takeoff Checks

-- Not noticing that the aircraft is rolling forward can lead to potential collisions or pilot deviations; ensure brakes are held or locked and always monitor the area around the airplane.
+- Failure to notice the aircraft rolling forward can lead to collisions or pilot deviations; ensure the brakes are held or locked, and always monitor the area around the airplane.

 - Checklist interruptions can cause missing critical checklist items and improper aircraft configuration; minimize interruptions and ensure all checklist items are completed.